 These are just a few reasonably priced must-sees that you might want to make room for on your travel bucket list.
 There is really so much to see and explore so it can get overwhelming, but you can always narrow down your most important items then replace them with your 2nd choices after you accomplish them.

 Check your budget, maybe you can cut costs now and keep your summer bucket list alive or for any other season.
+If you’re serious about making your bucket list dreams happen, get more details about how to grab a copy of my soon-to-be-released book, The Everyday Bucket List Book.

 What does your travel bucket list look like?